angelajmzhou/TableRAG/README.md

 # 📌 Introduction

 - We identify two key limitations of existing RAG approaches in the context of heterogeneous document question answering: structural information loss and lack of global view.
-- We propose **TableRAG**, an **Hybird (SQL Execution and Textual Retrieval) framework** that unifies textual understanding and complex manipulations over tabular data.
+- We propose **TableRAG**, an **Hybrid (SQL Execution and Textual Retrieval) framework** that unifies textual understanding and complex manipulations over tabular data.
 TableRAG comprises an offline database construction phase and a four-step online iterative reasoning process.
 - We develop **HeteQA**, a benchmark for evaluating multi-hop heterogeneous reasoning capabilities.
 Experimental results show that TableRAG outperforms RAG and programmatic approaches on HeteQA and public benchmarks, establishing a state-of-the-art solution.

 # 🔎 Setup